 filing jointly or qualifying widow(er)||$178,000 - $188,000||$188,000 or more|

 Contributions to a Roth IRA are never tax deductible on your

 and middle-income taxpayers can claim a partial income tax

 credit for amounts contributed to an IRA (Roth or

 make an additional "catch-up" contribution to an IRA (Roth

-Special rules may apply to qualified individuals impacted by certain natural disasters and certain reservists and national guardsmen called to active duty after Spetember 11, 2001
+Special rules may apply to certain reservists and national guardsmen called to active duty after Spetember 11, 2001.

 ©2014 Broadridge Investor Communication Solutions, Inc. All rights reserved.